BY GEORGE A. POWELL

 I mention this because Bones REDS™ are not a low quality bearing in a pretty package, but could be mistaken for this before you ride them just because they are made in China.
 What we are doing with Bones REDS™ is similar in concept to our affordable Mini Logo decks and wheels many of you have enjoyed this past year—great product at a rock bottom price.

-Bones REDS™ have very low friction, are made from the same fine materials as our Bones Swiss, are designed to the same specifications, have similar high speed ball retainers, have a single shield for easy cleaning and come pre-lubed with Speed Cream™ to make them fast and long lasting.
+Bones REDS™ have very low friction, are made from top quality materials, and share a design similar to our Bones Swiss, featuring high speed ball retainers, a single shield for easy cleaning, and are also pre-lubed with Speed Cream™ to make them fast and long lasting.

 We are proud of Bones REDS™ and so we are not afraid to say our affordable bearings are made in China... the homeland of Chin.
 Bones REDS™ should be available in your local shop.
 I know you will be pleased with the price and the performance of Bones REDS™.